MrZenW/varbox/README.md

 ### Varbox.box#<strong>remove(path)</strong>

-Delete a variable which on the path.
+Remove a variable which on the path.

 ```JavaScript
 box.remove('classrooms/A/students/Ruofei');